mahpat16/rtd-api-doc/docs/source/quickstart.rst

 Find the input and output parameters of the API from its model type
 -------------------------------------------------------------------

-Each Model API in tiyaro has a 'model type'.
+Each Model API in tiyaro has a :ref:`Model Type <modeltype>`.
 You can find out the 'model type' of the model from the model card.

 .. image:: modeltype.png

 As seen above the 'model type' is right next to the API url.
 So the 'model type' of ‘cardiffnlp/twitter-roberta-base-sentiment’ is ‘text-classification’.

-Once you have the 'model type', look at the API reference in this doc for this 'model type' to find out its input and output parameters.
+Once you have the 'model type', look at the :ref:`API reference <apiref>` for this 'model type' to find out its input and output parameters.
 In this example the API signature for ‘cardiffnlp/twitter-roberta-base-sentiment’ which is of model type ‘text-classification’ is <here>.

 .. _callapi: